stennety/mywebsite/about.md

 ## Work with me

 If you have not already, take a [look through my portfolio](/work/) of web design work.
 I'm still creating and writing code.
-See [my blog](/blog/) for my latest project sand updates.
+See [my blog](/blog/) for my latest projects and updates.

 If you like my work and have a web role available (in-house or remotely), find out more [about me](/about/) and [check out my CV](/cv/).